 - 1) Download an extension and save it anywhere on your computer. - 2) In OOo, select Tools > Extension Manager from the menu bar.
 In the Extension Manager dialog (Figure 322), click Add. - 3) A file browser window opens.
 Find and select the extension you want to install and click Open.
 The extension begins installing.
-You may be asked to accept a license agreement.

-4) When the installation is complete, the extension is listed in the Extension Manager dialog.
+You may be asked to accept a license agreement. - 4) When the installation is complete, the extension is listed in the Extension Manager dialog.

 To get extensions that are listed in the repository, you can open the Extension Manager and click the Get more extensions here link.
-You do not need to download them separately as in step 1 above.